raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 `processingClasses.histogramGroupContainer(title, selector)`, is defined by a title, which will be a displayed to the user, and a selector, which is a string that matches some subset (or full) histogram name(s).

-These groups should be defined in `createSYSHistogramGroups(subsystem)`.
+These groups should be defined in `create(SYS)HistogramGroups(subsystem, **kwargs)`.
 The groups are stored as a list in a `subsystemContainer`, which is accessible through `subsystemContainer.histGroups`.
 The order in which these groups are appended determines the priority of the selector.
 If a histogram could match into two groups, it will be stored in the group which is nearest to the front of the list.

 When defining histogram groups for a subsystem, it is recommended to have a catch all group at the end of the list to ensure that all histograms will be displayed.
 This also gives additional future proofing in the case